Gothyoba/penguinia/README.md

 Penguinia lets you explore a 3 by 7 grid with 21 interesting fantasy locations and an 8-part main quest.

-Note: This game requires python version 3.10 and above as well as the corresponding version of numpy.
+Note: This game requires python version 3.10 and above as well as the corresponding versions of the libraries numpy, math and time.

 Have fun playing Penguinia!